msainsburydale/NeuralEstimators.jl/docs/src/examples/data_gridded.md

 estimator = train(estimator, θ_train, θ_val, simulator; simulator_args = 10)
 ```

 A key advantage of the [DeepSet](@ref) representation is that it can be applied to data sets of arbitrary sample size $m$.
 However, the posterior distribution, and summaries derived from it, typically depends on $m$.
-If data sets with varying $m$ are envisaged, the estimator should be designed to account for this dependence.
-See [Variable sample sizes](@ref) for further details.
+If data sets with varying $m$ are envisaged, the estimator should be designed to account for this dependence by including a range of sample sizes during training.